 If someone has actually not been considering suicide, usually the only consequence of your raising the issue will the person’s disavowing it.
 But it is highly unlikely that an otherwise non-suicidal person is going to abruptly decide to kill themselves just because you brought up the subject.
 Better to have as much information as possible, rather than too little.

 Sometimes it is and sometimes it isn’t.
 It is difficult for most people to relate to the excruciating mental pain that would drive a person to end his or her life, especially if, to our eyes, the situation “isn’t all that bad,” or the person seems to “have everything to live for.”
 But a clinically depressed person who is overwhelmed by despair and hopelessness may not possess the rational perspective we might have when confronted with a similar challenge.
 In the depressed state, negatives are magnified and positives are discounted.

 In many such cases, a crushing accumulation of adverse life events squeezes any hope for the future out of the person’s life, making the rationale for suicide seem crystal clear: if everything in life is pain and nothing is pleasure, and it’s never going to end, then what’s the point of going on?
 Always remember that psychological pain cannot be measured by a standard barometer – everybody’s pain is real to them.

-Next week, we will look closely at a hypothetical example in order to better understand the type of interaction one might encounter between the police intervener and the suicidal subject.
-Meanwhile, if you haven’t already done so, check out the sidebar item above and left.
-It contains a helpful list of potential warning signs of suicide.
+In my next article, I will look closely at a hypothetical example in order to better understand the type of interaction one might encounter between the police intervener and the suicidal subject.